Private vs Group Dance Lessons

 A complete comparison to help you choose the right dance instruction format for your goals, budget, and learning style when exploring dance lessons and experiences.

-Private lessons are better for: Beginners, wedding dance preparation, busy schedules, fast learners, and anyone who wants personalized attention.
-You'll typically learn 2-3x faster with customized instruction.
+Private lessons are better for: Beginners, wedding dance prep, busy schedules, fast learners, and solo students with no partner.

 Group classes are better for: Budget-conscious learners, social dancers who want to meet people, and those who already have a foundation and want variety.